crate/cratedb-guide/docs/install/container/kubernetes/kubernetes.rst

 Kubernetes deployments can be `managed`_ in many different ways.
 Which one makes sense for you will depend on your situation.
 On Kubernetes, CrateDB is managed as a resource.
-The following commands will give you an idea how.
+The following commands will give you an idea of how.

 You can create a resource like so: